cysouw/graphicalgrammar/text/other.md

 ### Bébian (1827) *Manuel d'enseignement pratique des sourds-muets*

 Auguste Bébian (1789-1839), born in Guadeloupe and godchild of Sicard, worked at *l'Institution Nationale des Sourds-Muets de Paris* until 1821.
-He was laid off in 1821 after an altercation with administrator Louis-Pierre Paulmier [@bertin2015: 136-139], just a year before the death of Sicard.
-But he remained active in the education of the Deaf for the rest of his life.
+He was pushed out in 1821 after an altercation with the administrator Louis-Pierre Paulmier about class sizes [@bertin2015: 136-139], just a year before the death of Sicard.
+Bébian remained active in the education of the Deaf for the rest of his life.
 He devised a highly detailed method to transcribe sign language [@bebian1825], but it does not contain any information on its syntactic structure.
-A detailed discussion of his life and work is provided by Bertin [-@bertin2015].
+A detailed discussion of Bébian's life and work is provided by Bertin [-@bertin2015].

 In 1827 Bébian publishes his two-volume *Manuel d'enseignement pratique des sourds-muets* [@bebian1827].
-In the first volume he presents many different kind of exercises, including grammatical explanations.
+In the first volume he presents many different kind of exercises, including grammatical ones.
+He uses the same system of digits as Sicard (see [@sec:sicard1799]), as illustrated in [@fig:bebian1827_53].
+Bébian does not give any clear explanations, but from the examples [@bebian1827: 52-53] it becomes clear that he simply uses the digit 2 for all verbs, not using the 1-2 combination that Sicard used.
+Bébian still uses the 4-5 combination for adverbs, and also for dative pronouns, which are considered to be a contraction of the preposition *à* with the pronoun [@bebian1827: 56].

-He uses the same system of digits as Sicard ([@sec:sicard1799]).
-From the examples [@bebian1827: 52-53] it appears that Bébian simply uses the digit 2 for all verbs, but still the combination 45 for adverbs (also for dative pronouns, which are considered as a contraction of *à*+Pronoun, p.
-56). horizontal lines are above groups of words that belong together to one digit.
-The intention of the arches remains somewhat mysterious.
-It seems to suggest also some kind of connection between the parts, but these arches do not seem to have been applied rigurously. adjectives as part of a phrase, e.g *un petit livre* simply marked as 1 with a line above (p.
-100).
+Bébian adds horizontal lines above groups of words that belong together, e.g. the words *un bouquet* make up a phrase, which is marked with a 3 for it being the object.
+The intention of the arches in his figures remains somewhat mysterious.
+They seem to suggest some kind of connection between the parts of a sentence, but these arches do not seem to have been applied rigurously.
+Adjectives are not marked separately, but considered simply to be a part of a phrase, e.g *un petit livre* is simply marked as one phrase with a line above the three words [@bebian1827: 56].

 ::: {.im #bebian1827_53}
-[@bebian1827: 53]
+Analysis *au moyen de chiffres* 'by means of numbers' from Bébian [-@bebian1827: 53].
+The numbers are basically identical to the use of Sicard (see [@fig:sicard1799_112]), though Bébian does not use the combination 1-2 anymore for a full lexical verb, simply using the number 2.
+He adds superscript lines for phrases consisting of multiple elements.
+The intended meaning of the arches remains unclear.
 :::

-hierarchy of subordinate clauses p.116-117.
+The idea of using lines above the words to bind them together into a phrase leads Bébian to start using hierarchical structures [@bebian1827: 116-117], though only very simple ones.
+As shown in [@fig:bebian1827_116] he considers a complement clause *Paul est malade* 'Paul is sick' to be an object of the matrix clause *Jules m'a écrit* 'Jules wrote to me (that…)', as shown by the number 3, marking the object of the main clause.
+The subordinate clause has its own syntactic functions, as shown by the numbers under the horizontal line.

 ::: {.im #bebian1827_116}
-[@bebian1827: 116]
+The lines above words that belong together results in a basic hierarchical structure [@bebian1827: 116].
+The number 3 marks the object of the matrix clause, which itself has an internal structure with its own syntactic functions.
+Not all numbers and lines are explicitly written down, unfortunately.
 :::

-Adding underline of 1 for subject and overline of 1 for *attribut*=predicate part of copula construction. p.160-161
+Bébian develops more and more ideas how to further analyse sentences graphically, but he never concludes it with a worked-out system for more complex examples.
+In [@fig:bebian1827_160] he uses the number 1 with a line below for the subject and the number 1 with a lines above for the predicate of a copula constructions (confusingly called *attribut* in the 18th Century French tradition).
+Each of these parts have their own internal structure below the horizontal line.
+A missed opportunity is that the embedded relative clause is not itself marked as a coherent structure.
+In general, there are no examples of a three-level hierarchical structure in Bébian's book.

 ::: {.im #bebian1827_160}
-[@bebian1827: 160]
+Further example of hierarchical sentence structure from Bébian [-@bebian1827: 160].
+The underlined digit 1 stands for the subject, while the overlined digit 1 is the predicate of the copula construction, the copula being marked with a digit 2.
+Each of the parts of the sentence below the horizontal lines has its own syntactic structure, as indicated by the numbers.
 :::

 ### Vaïsse (1839) *Essai d'une grammaire symbolique*